Thinking of engaging in a monopod comparison. Here's the 3 most important thing to mull over.

 This discussion doesn't quite match up to the Canon vs Nikon debate, but it is still fun and worth watching this video comparing these two monopods.

-Thanks for watching and reading about monopod comparisons and keep on clicking!
+Thanks for watching and reading about monopod comparisons and keep on clicking the shutter!

 Can you help me get the word out about my photography site?
 Let's help everybody improve their technique.
 After all, photography is a very powerful medium to communicate positive messages throughout all of civilization.